Veterinarian

 Do vets needs to have the same kind of malpractice insurance that human doctors have and have you ever had a claim filed against you?

-Asked by Barry about 9 years ago
+Asked by Barry over 9 years ago

 We have similar malpractice insurance, but it costs FAR less than our human colleagues.
 What an average human physician pays for in a month would cover a vet for a year.
 Thankfully I've never had a malpractice claim filed against me, and hopefully never will.